Most Iconic Fashion Movies to Watch in 2023 on Netflix, Amazon Prime, & Beyond!

 The place of many ultimate fashion fantasies, Bergdorf Goodmans’ iconic Manhattan department store is now part of the history of fashion.

-‘Scatter My Ashes at Bergdorf’s‘ grants the audience with a rarified chance to peek behind the store’s backroom doors.
+‘Scatter My Ashes at Bergdorf’s‘ grants the audience a chance to peek behind the store’s backroom doors.

-It is exclusive access to the fascinating inner workings and untold fabulous stories of Giorgio Armani, Candice Bergen, Manolo Blahnik, Isaac Mizrahi, and many other giants of fashion.
+It is exclusive access to the fascinating inner workings and untold fabulous stories of Giorgio Armani, Candice Bergen, Manolo Blahnik, Isaac Mizrahi, and many other fashion giants.

 This behind-the-scenes documentary takes a lighthearted look at the fashion industry through the launch of New York City designer Isaac Mizrahi’s 1994 fall collection.